SDD Leadership Summit

 Read more about the program and line-up.

-The Satellite event in Buenos Aires - co-organised with Universidad de San Andrés & La Diseñería - focused on (re)designing a sustainable food culture in Argentina, a country renowned for its rich culinary traditions.
+Buenos Aires - The taste of the future: redesigning a sustainable food culture in Argentina The Satellite event in Buenos Aires - co-organised with Universidad de San Andrés & La Diseñería - focused on (re)designing a sustainable food culture in Argentina, a country renowned for its rich culinary traditions.
 But as one of the largest producers and per capita consumers of meat in the world, Argentina's meat industry also carries serious negative consequences arising from an opulent food industry that are deeply intertwined and rooted in systemic issues within the food system.
 To tackle these issues, a holistic approach is needed that takes into account the interconnections between social, environmental, and economic factors in the food system.

 How to turn the tide and avoid an even worse scenario in the near and distant future?
 As we strive to become active agents of change in our world, how can we reimagine and reshape the local norms of consumption to better align with the needs of our society and the planet?
 This Satellite event invited designers, policymakers and creative minds alike to debate and collaborate to understand how to mitigate the harmful impact of the food industry and propose a more sustainable future by pioneering strategies and foster cooperation among multiple stakeholders, such as the government, industry, civil society, and communities.